Vibraphone: Four-mallet style

 Gary Burton, using his namesake grip, with guitarist Julian Lage.

 The four-mallet vibraphone style is multi-linear, like a piano.
 In jazz groups, four-mallet vibraphonists are often considered part of the rhythm section, typically substituting for piano or guitar and providing accompaniment for other soloists in addition to soloing themselves.
 Furthermore, the four-mallet style has led to a significant body of unaccompanied solo vibes playing.
 One notable example is Gary Burton's performance of "Chega de Saudade (No More Blues)" from his Grammy-winning 1971 album, Alone at Last.

-The most popular four-mallet grip for vibraphone is the Burton grip, named for Gary Burton.
+The most popular four-mallet grip for vibraphone is the Burton grip, named after Gary Burton.
 One mallet is held between the thumb and index finger and the other is held between the index and middle fingers.
 The shafts cross in the middle of the palm and extend past the heel of the hand.
 For wide intervals, the thumb often moves in between the two mallets, and the inside mallet is held in the crook of the fingers.
 Unlike many other grips, the outer right mallet is the leading mallet rather than the inside two.
 Although some early vibes players made use of four mallets, notably Red Norvo, Adrian Rollini, and sometimes Lionel Hampton, the fully pianistic four-mallet approach to jazz on the vibraphone is almost entirely the creation of Burton.

 Practitioners of Burton grip tend to make more use of double strokes as compared to two-mallet players.
 This is done not only to avoid crossing the hands, but also to help minimize the motions between the two bar rows.
 For example, an ascending E major scale could be played by keeping the left hand on the upper bars and the right hand on the lower.
 For linear passages with leaps, all four mallets are often used sequentially.

-Also popular is the Stevens grip, named for marimbist Leigh Howard Stevens.
+Also popular is the Stevens grip, named after marimbist Leigh Howard Stevens.
 Many other grips are in use, some variations on the Burton or Stevens, others idiosyncratic creations of individual vibes players.